Reconsiderations by the Independent Review Entity

 How the IRE Processes Reconsideration Requests

-Once the request is received by the IRE, the IRE must make its decision and provide notice of its decision as quickly as the enrollee's health requires, but no later than 72 hours for expedited requests or 7 calendar days for standard requests from receipt of the request.
+Once the benefit request is received by the IRE, the IRE must make its decision and provide written notice of its decision as quickly as the enrollee's health requires, but no later than 72 hours for expedited requests or 7 calendar days for standard requests from receipt of the request.
+For payments, the IRE must make its decision and provide written notice of their decision (and instruct plans to make payment, when appropriate) within 14 calendar day after receiving a request.
 For expedited reconsiderations, initial notice may be provided verbally, so long as a written follow-up notice is mailed to the enrollee within 3 calendar days of the verbal notification.

 If the decision is unfavorable, the decision will contain the information needed to file a request for a hearing with an Administrative Law Judge within the Office of Medicare Hearings and Appeals (OMHA).
-Use the left navigation menu on this page to link to other pages that contain detailed information about hearings with an ALJ or any other level of appeal.
+Parties to the hearing may waive their right to the oral hearing and request that a decision be made based on the record.
+Use the left navigation menu on this page to link to other pages that contain detailed information about hearings with an ALJ and obtaining an on the record review by OMHA, or any other level of appeal.

-Fact Sheet: Part D Benefit and Late Enrollment Penalty (LEP) Reconsideration Appeals Data
+Fact Sheet: Part D Benefit Reconsideration Appeals Data

 These reports summarize and highlight some of the key data on reconsiderations since the inception of the Medicare prescription drug benefit program on January 1, 2006.
-Effective 2015, LEP data is also available.
 To view the Fact Sheets, click on the link "Fact Sheets Part D Reconsideration Appeals Data" link in the "Downloads" section below.